NREL/EP-Launch/docs/cache.rst

 - EP-Launch allows multiple workflows to be running, even within the same folder, and on the same file.
 - It is completely uncertain as to when workflows will complete, two workflows could complete in the same directory at essentially the same time.

-The full documentation of the CacheFile class is shown below: :ref:`Cache Module Auto-Documentation`.
+The full documentation of the CacheFile class is shown below: :ref:`CacheFile Class`.
 The GUI creates instances of this class to read or write cache data to disk.
-This list covers the important parts of the caching operation in EP-Launch:
+These are the important parts of the caching operation in EP-Launch:

 - When a new folder is selected, a CacheFile instance is created to read data from disk, then released.
 - When a workflow is run, a CacheFile in the current directory is opened and workflow parameters are written, including workflow name, weather file name, and other data.